anish-shanbhag/autoblog/apps/web/README.md

 - `.babel.config.js`, `.eslintrc.js`, `.env`, etc. ("dotfiles") are configuration files for various bits of JavaScript tooling.

 - `blitz.config.ts` is for advanced custom configuration of Blitz.
 [Here you can learn how to use it](https://blitzjs.com/docs/blitz-config).

-- `jest.config.js` contains config for Jest tests.
-You can [customize it if needed](https://jestjs.io/docs/en/configuration).

 You can read more about it in the [File Structure](https://blitzjs.com/docs/file-structure) section of the documentation.